sumanth-74/benzinga/README.md

 # BENZINGA EARNINGS WIDGET

+I've deployed this to vercel and you can view it directly here: https://benzinga-earnings-widget.vercel.app/

 **Functionality Overview**

 **Purpose:**

 The widget displays the most anticipated earnings releases for the current week, categorized by days and times (Before Open and After Close).